SpenceKonde/ATTinyCore/avr/libraries/Wire/Readme.md

 # UniversalWire library
-Should provide a mediocre rendition ofthe standard API for most use cases.
+Should provide a mediocre rendition of the standard API for most use cases.
 There is a reason it's not better than this, and it's not exclusively a list of my deficiencies.

 ## Background: Heterogeneous hardware
 The root of most problems with the Universal Wire library is that there are a total of 6 implementations in here - USI master, USI slave, Real TWI master (direct copy from Uno library, I think), Real TWI slave (definitely direct copy from uno version), and for two unfortunate parts, Software I2C master only - though they have slave only hardware implementations too.